omergabay2/dualfisheye-to-affectiva/README.md

 theta S - capturing 360 dualfisheye images with 15 fps.

-I used ffmpeg to convert dualfisheye image to rectangular image the mapping file was created by "projection.c" program which can u find here https://github.com/raboof/dualfisheye2equirectangular you can create a mapping file for several cameras and resultoions
+I used ffmpeg to convert dualfisheye image to rectangular image. the mapping file was created by "projection.c" program which can u find here. https://github.com/raboof/dualfisheye2equirectangular you can create a mapping file for several cameras and resultoions.